Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 Compress Images and Videos for Faster Page Loading

-Large media files are one of the most comment culprits in slow page load times, and one of the easiest to address.
+Big media files are often the cause of slow page loading, but they can be easily fixed.
 You should rank all of the images on your site by size, and pay attention to those 100k or larger immediately.

 Remove Unused JavaScript Files to Improve Page Render Speed